 Vegetarian diets are statistically higher in fiber.
 Though 25-34 grams of fiber per day is recommended, the typical American consumes only 12-15 grams.
 Increasing whole grains, legumes and fresh produce can easily help achieve the goal.
 For example, a pound of beef contains zero grams of fiber, but just one cup of lentils has 16 grams.

-A love of animals — in the U.S., ten billion animals are slaughtered for human consumption each year.
-Some of these are factory-farmed and fed a diet tainted with pesticides, hormones and antibiotics.
+A love of animals — in the U.S., billions of animals are slaughtered for human consumption each year.
 Help protect animals by going vegetarian during October.

 Respect for the environment and sustainability.
 From water protection to soil and air quality, raising animals strains our natural world more than growing plants.
 Studies show that plant-based diets are more environmentally sustainable than those rich in animal foods.